* Negotiations resume after marathon weekend talks

 value of cargo rerouted by shippers.

-The strike has prompted at least 11 freighters to take their
+The strike has prompted at least 11 freighters to change

-cargo to other ports in northern California, Mexico and Panama,
+course and take their cargo to ports in Northern California,

-according to the nonprofit Maritime Exchange of Southern
+Mexico and Panama, according to the non-profit Maritime Exchange

-California, which tracks shipping traffic in the region.
+of Southern California, which tracks shipping in the region.

 Another 11 ships were waiting at anchorages outside the Los